duhast/openhab-addons/bundles/org.openhab.binding.mikrotik/README.md

 Discovery is currently not supported, but may be implemented in future versions.

-## Binding Configuration

-The binding has no configuration options, all configuration is done at the Bridge and Thing levels.

 ## Bridge Configuration

 To use this binding you need at least one RouterOS-powered device (Bridge) accessible to the host running